sp9k/monster/docs/tutorial.md

 _next_ one.
 Go back and forth between your buffers with these keys to get a feel for this.

 You may have noticed a number to the left of your buffers' names.
 This is the buffer's "ID" but, more importantly, it is a handle for quick navigation to it.
-If your `main.s` buffer has ID `1`, for example, you can jump straight to it, no matter which buffer you're currently on, by pressing {c64-keys}`CTRL + 1`.
+If your `MAIN.S` buffer has ID `1`, for example, you can jump straight to it, no matter which buffer you're currently on, by pressing {c64-keys}`CTRL + 1`.